Itinerary

 Day 11

-Drive further South towards Cherating.
-En-route visit Pulau Duyong, famous traditional boat making.
-Explore the Islamic Civilization showcasing twenty replicas of great Islamic monuments of the world.
-Visit the Batik Gallery, Malaysia’s famous art textile made from wax, using hand-drawn or hand-blocked technique.
+Drive further South towards Kuantan.
+En-route visit to the Batik Gallery, Malaysia’s famous art textile made from wax, using hand-drawn or hand-blocked technique.
 Taste the popular Malay delicacy of this region, “lemang”, rice cooked with coconut milk in bamboo.
 Visit scenic coastal fishing villages and a turtle information Centre.
-Enjoy a local tea break.
+Enjoy a local tea break

 Day 12

 Early morning heads towards Singapore.
 En-route visit the Royal Town of Pekan.
-Explore the traditional boat museum.
-ETA in Singapore is at 1800 hrs.
+Explore the Sultan Abu Bakar Museum.
+The museum has a variety of displays that showcase the history and the rich heritage of Pahang.
+ETA in Singapore approximately at 1800 hrs.